vegaprotocol/documentation/docs/tutorials/proposals/_generated-proposals/_newSuccessorMarket_annotated.md

        // Which method is used for the calculation of the composite price for the market. (string)
        compositePriceType: "COMPOSITE_PRICE_TYPE_WEIGHTED",

-       // Additional price sources to be used for index price calculation. (array)
+       // Additional price sources to be used for internal composite price calculation. (array)
        dataSourcesSpec: [],

        // List of each price source and its corresponding binding (array)